Willem Augustin van Minderhout

-Willem Augustin van Minderhout (Antwerp, baptized on 29 August 1680 - Střílky, 31 May 1752), was a Flemish painter.
-After training and working in Antwerp, he moved later in his career to work in the area of Moravia which is now in the Czech Republic.
+Willem Augustin van Minderhout (August 1680 – 31 May 1752), was a Flemish painter.
+After training and working in Antwerp, he moved later in his career to work in the area of Moravia (now in the Czech Republic).
 He is known for his architectural paintings with figures enjoying themselves with dance, masquerades and other forms of entertainment, and his church interiors.
 He may also have painted some marine scenes, which was the specialty of his father.

 Life

-Van Minderhout was born in Antwerp as the son of Hendrik van Minderhout and his father's second wife, Anna Victoria Claus.
+Van Minderhout was born in Antwerp and baptised on 29 August 1680.
+He was born as the son of Hendrik van Minderhout and his father's second wife, Anna Victoria Claus.
 His father was a Dutch-born marine painter who was primarily active in the Flemish cities Bruges and Antwerp.
 Willem Augustin had an older brother, Antoon, who was also a painter.